Laura10101/Volanto.launchpad/TESTING.md

 Potential applicants can achieve this goal by submitting the Contact form as shown below:
 ![Contacting Volanto with follow-up questions](https://laura10101.github.io/volanto-launchpad/documentation/screenshots/features/contact-desktop.JPG)

-Users receive confirmation that they have successfully applied:
+Users receive confirmation that they have successfully contacted Volanto:
 ![Confirmation of successful contact submission](https://laura10101.github.io/volanto-launchpad/documentation/screenshots/features/contact-confirmation-desktop.JPG)

 **As a potential Launchpad applicant, I need to be able to easily navigate the site, so that I can quickly decide whether to apply**